deskree-inc/postman-collection-generator/README.md

 ### Configure `package.json`

-In order to run postman-generator, just add the following line into your `package.json`'s `"scripts"` with appropriate parameters.
+In order to run postman-collection-generator, just add the following line into your `package.json`'s `"scripts"` with appropriate parameters.
 Example:

 ```
 ...